Skip to product information

 Sale Sold out

 Learn how to make a Potholder Rug!
-Hand-drawn illustrations in this 7-page DIY tutorial show the exact steps for upcycling old clothing and material to create a beautiful, durable potholder rugs.
+DIY tutorial show the exact steps for upcycling old clothing and material to create a beautiful, durable Potholder Rugs.
+Lots of colorful illustrations.

 Please note: This tutorial does not include directions on how to make a loom.
-Looms are available for purchase in my Etsy shop.
+Looms are available for purchase in the shop.

 Potholder Rugs use a lot of material with very little waste.
 The average 2.5x3.5ft rug made on our standard-sized Potholder Rug loom, weighs 7lbs.
 Figure there is a 30% waste factor so you will need about 10 lbs of raw material garments to make your first rug.
 Keep in mind that different kinds of fiber weigh substantially differing amounts — an XXL Fleece weighs a lot less than an XXL Cotton Sweatshirt.

-I encourage you to use my technique as much as you desire.
-Kindly credit me when using this technique that I have devised and developed since 1990.
+Use Crispina's technique as much as you desire.
+Kindly credit her when using this technique that I have devised and developed since 1990.
 See below for the story of how Potholder Rugs came to be!

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~